 There are two top fabric certifications that are vital to fabric production.

 First on the list is the Global Organic Textile Standard (GOTS).
-This standard guarantees a textile's sustainability.
+This standard guarantees the sustainability of the textile.

-A second very important textile certification standard is Oeko-tex®.
-There are 17 independent research and test institutes in Europe and Japan who focus on the textile and leather industries.
-These institutions are all involved in testing for Oeko-tex.
+Regarding standards, a second very important fabric certificate is OEKO-TEX.
+There are 17 independent research and test institutes in Europe and Japan who focus on the fabric and leather industries.
+These institutions are all involved in testing these resources for OEKO-TEX.

-They support the Sustainable Development Goals (SDGs) set up by the United Nations to achieve a better and more sustainable future for the environmental and social good of the planet.
+They support the Sustainable Development Goals (SDGs) set up by the United Nations to achieve a better and more environmentally aware future for the environmental and good of the planet.

-Note: Fashion Formula takes these certification standards very seriously.
-We believe in fair trade and supporting sustainable practices in all elements of our supply chain.
+Note: We take these certification standards very seriously.
+We believe in Fairtrade and supporting sustainable practices in all elements of our supply chain.

-All of our fabric sourcing is from REACH-compliant mills across the world who maintain a level of quality in terms of child labour, ecological impact, and responsibility.
+All of our fabric sourcing is from REACH-compliant mills across the world who maintain a level of quality in terms of child labour, ecology, and responsibility.

-Understanding a fabric’s specifications and standards development are vital for purchasing quality textile products for your business.
+Understanding a fabric’s specifications and standards development are vital for purchasing quality fabric products for your business.

 There is a specific reason for each of these standards.
 The standards guarantee that we have followed certain rules about the fabric’s production and have met social responsibility standards.